Justice Sarah Derrington is the President of the Australian Law Reform Commission.

-Her work has been published in various journals, including the Law Quarterly Review, Modern Law Review, Lloyd’s Maritime & Commercial Law Quarterly, the Insurance Law Journal, and the Journal of Maritime Law and Commerce.
+She has published in various journals including the Law Quarterly Review, Modern Law Review, Lloyd’s Maritime & Commercial Law Quarterly and the Insurance Law Journal.
 Sarah has also written a chapter in The Modern Law of Marine Insurance, Vol 2 by D. Rhidian Thomas (LLP, 2002), and co-authored both the first and second editions of The Law and Practice of Admiralty Matters with James M Turner QC (OUP 2007, 2nd edition 2016).

 Justice Derrington is a Past President of the Maritime Law Association of Australia and New Zealand (MLAANZ) and continues to represent Australia and New Zealand in various international working groups of the Comité Maritime International (CMI), of which she was appointed a Titular Member in 2016.
 Between 2012 and 2017, she served on the board of the Australian Maritime Safety Authority (AMSA).
 She has been a member of the Admiralty Rules Committee since 2006, and continues to serve on the Councils of the Australian Maritime College (AMC) and the Australian National Maritime Museum (ANMM).
 She was elected a Fellow of the Academy of Law in 2009 and of the Nautical Institute in 2013.